 Immersion Vanderbilt is composed of three phases:

 - Pre-Immersion Work and Individualized Immersion Plan: The first phase of Immersion Vanderbilt may involve formal and informal preparatory work designed to allow students to explore interests, develop an understanding of necessary skills, and interact with faculty in particular relevant disciplines.
 Commons iSeminars (credit-bearing) will allow first-year students to gain a broad understanding of Immersion, learn about important campus resources, and identify what they need to know before planning their immersion experiences.
 The structure of these courses will be flexible, allowing faculty and facilitators to design seminars around specific disciplines and subjects.
 In addition to iSeminars, workshops will be offered beyond the first-year to provide students with opportunities to explore and discuss their ideas.
 This first phase involves the creation of a plan that identifies the experience, pathway to completion, and contribution to a student’s overall education.
-Students will be required to develop their own plan and obtain approval as designated by their home school/college process.
-The Office of Immersion Resources will advise students seeking regarding the campus support network and available resources.
+Students will develop a plan according to the appropriate advising school’s process.
+The Office of Immersion Resources will advise students regarding the campus support network and available resources.
 Approved plans will be submitted to the Office of the University Registrar.

 - Immersion Project: The immersion experience will result in the creation of a tangible final project such as a research presentation, art show, performance, or thesis.
-The immersion project will be approved and assessed as required by the student’s home school/college process.
+The immersion project will be approved and assessed as required by the advising school.
 Support will be provided through the Office of Immersion Resources and a network of connected offices and resources.

 Creation of an individualized immersion plan that identifies the experience, pathway to completion, and contribution to the student’s overall education

 Engagement in academic, professional, or creative inquiry inside and outside of the classroom to develop skills and knowledge that foster lifelong learning, educate the whole person, and/or advance career opportunities